chews0n/glowing-waffle/README.md

 All of these can be installed from the requirements.txt file in the repository.

+To install the package, run the setup.py file, python 3.5 and above is required

+    python setup.py install

 ## Usage
 Short blurb on how to use the software and expected outputs.